Griffon Fauve de Bretagne

 Origin & History

-Nowadays the Griffon Fauve De Bretagne is still used for hunting.
-Mainly to hunt boars.
-However, this breed is now also a pet for the whole family.
+Today, the Griffon Fauve De Bretagne is still used for hunting.
+Mainly for hunting wild boar.
+However, this breed has also become a pet for the whole family.